 With the end of my trip coming hard and fast, I’m at a crossroads.
-As I prepare to move on to the next stage of my life, two roads lay ahead of me and I’m not sure which one to take.
+As I prepare to move on to the next stage of my life, two roads lie ahead of me, and I’m not sure which one to take.
 I’ve always had this dream of living in Europe.
-I’ve traveled Europe a lot but I want to live in one place, learn the language, and experience European life as a local, not a tourist.
+I’ve traveled Europe a lot, but I want to live in one place, learn the language, and experience European life as a local, not a tourist.
 I’ve always envisioned myself living in Paris, enjoying cheese, wine, smoke-filled cafes, and strolling down cobblestone streets at night with pretty French girls.
-But I think the life I imagine in Paris is the one I’ve seen overly romanticized in the movies I too often see.
+But I think the life I imagine in Paris is the one I’ve seen overly romanticized in movies.
 The Paris of the silver screen is different from the Paris of everyday life.

 But the fork in my road is not between Paris and Stockholm.
 It’s between Stockholm and New York City.
 Or as my friend Jason has told me, it’s a choice between a veiled attempt at extending my trip and coming to terms with finally settling down.

 My soul burns for the Big Apple.
 There’s not a day that goes by where I don’t think about it.
 When people ask me where I call home, New York bursts out of my mouth without thinking.
 There’s nothing I don’t love about New York City.
 Seeing status updates from my friends and events I’m unable to attend makes me homesick for it even more.
 As I write this now, I can’t help but feel sad not being there.
 I belong there, and when all my journeys do end, it’s there I will reside.

 But you don’t get do-overs in life.
 Opportunity knocks once.
 Doors open and close all the time, but when a door closes, it locks itself.
 As Robert Frost once wrote in “The Road Not Taken,” “Yet knowing how way leads on to way, I doubted if I should ever come back.”
 Once you go down a path, there’s no turning back.